17 – Non-resident of Québec (province, territory or country of residence)

 If you return to Québec and re-establish your residential ties here, you will once again be considered a Québec resident.

 For more on the criteria used to determine your residence status, see interpretation bulletin IMP.
-22-3 on the Publications du Québec website.
+22-3/R2 (in French only) on the Publications du Québec website.

 Temporary absence from Québec